sailthru/stolos/README.md

     and queueing future work
   - This is not a grid scheduler (ie this does not solve a bin packing problem)
   - not a crontab.
+  - not really meant to execute long-running services, unless it makes sense to express the work those services do as batch jobs that depend on each other

 Requirements: